-Erin is currently working her doctorate studies within the Centre for Human Factors and Sociotechnical Systems at the University of the Sunshine Coast (UniSC), with its completion in December 2022.
+Erin is currently working on her doctorate studies within the Centre for Human Factors and Sociotechnical Systems at the University of the Sunshine Coast (UniSC), with its completion in June 2023.

 For more information, contact Erin on: email@example.com